How to verify a photo online

 There's nothing like a compelling photo to capture someone’s attention on social media.
 Full of emotion, a photo can compel a reader to linger over an article, to click on a link and to share content widely.
 Journalists know this and spend time choosing just the right photo to illustrate their articles.

 Unfortunately, people who spread 'fake news' also understand the power of a photo.
 To generate a maximum number of clicks (and thus money), some people manipulate or misappropriate photos that have nothing to do with the topic in question... just to get your attention.

 Thanks to editing software like Photoshop, it is now easy to manipulate images to tell the story you want.

-The photo on the right is an untouched photo of the pyramids in Egypt.
-The photo on the left is a digitally altered version, which has been circulating online since 2013.
+An example is a photo that has circulated widely on social media supposedly showing snow on the pyramids in Egypt.
 Learn more about this hoax by checking out our article (in French) on the topic.

 Graphic analysis tools can be key

 You can also make people believe that someone famous has died by pasting the person’s face on a photo of a corpse.
 That’s what happened when people starting circulating a photo that was said to be proof that the leader of the Islamic State terrorist organisation, Abou Bakr al-Baghdadi, was dead.

 The photo on the left shows an Albanian man who died in Syria in August 2013.
 The image on the right has been digitally altered so that the body has the face of the leader of the Islamic State group.
 To find out more, check out our article on the topic.